tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 ### Behavior

 The basic strategy with choosing the above parameters is to make sure there is adequate room in either the left or right lane to pass the car ahead of me.
-This allows the car to more intelligently chose whether to pass on the left or right.
+This allows my car to more intelligently chose whether to pass on the left or right.

 Also, the model is quite aggressive in that it allows my car to cut in front of other cars even if they're only 5m behind me.
 If you watch [the video](https://youtu.be/3QYBQGf2RrE?t=53s), you can see how this allows my car to navigate through tight spaces and avoid getting stuck in traffic.
 However, there is a safety risk.
-My car is more likely to cut-off another car and cause it to collide with me from behind.
+My car is more likely to cut in front of another car and cause a collision from behind.
 In real life this would be a huge concern and you'd want to set the `gap_behind` value higher.
 But in this simulation I found the risk of getting rear-ended was quite rare, so I kept this parameter at 5m.

 Now equipped with the positions of the other cars, I can model my car's behavior according to the above strategy ([line 302](https://github.com/tommytracey/Udacity-CarND-Term3/blob/master/p11-path-planning/src/main.cpp#L302)):